molikto/mlang/README.md

 * typed reduction
 * readback and error messages
-* unification
+* unification and implicit resolution
-* unordered overlapping patterns, view from left

 ## hard things

+* recursive types
   * termination checking
+     * implicit and explicit sized type
   * various inductive types and checking
-  * implicit and explicit sized type
+     * vectors are records, too
+  * pattern matching
+     * unordered overlapping patterns
+     * view from left
 * implicit and explicit universe polymorphism
 * cubical type theory
   * how do they interact with inductive families?